Jon Moncayola

-Jon Moncayola Tollar (born 13 May 1998) is a Spanish professional footballer who plays as a central midfielder for CA Osasuna.
+Jon Moncayola Tollar (born 13 May 1998) is a Spanish professional footballer who plays as a midfielder or right-back for La Liga club Osasuna.

 Club career

 Moncayola was born in Garínoain, Navarre, and was a CA Osasuna youth graduate having joined the club aged 10.
 Not initially marked out as a top prospect, he made his senior debut with the farm team in the 2017–18 season, in Tercera División; during that campaign he also appeared with the reserves in Segunda División B, and spent the next season with them but at the lower Tercera level following relegation – they regained their Segunda B status at the first attempt.

 On 3 June 2019, Moncayola renewed his contract with the Pamplona club until 2021.
 He made his professional – and La Liga – debut on 17 August 2019, starting in a 1–0 away defeat of CD Leganés.

 On 28 November 2019, Moncayola further extended his contract until 2024, and scored his first professional goal three days later, netting his team's third in a 4–2 away defeat of RCD Espanyol.

 On 8 June 2021, Moncayola signed a new ten-year contract with Osasuna, running until June 2031.
 Osasuna also confirmed that his release clause would be €22m (£18.9m) for the next two seasons, before being reduced to €20m for the eight following campaigns, and €8m if the club was relegated.
+In the 2021-22 season, he gained more experience with the red team, becoming the second player with the most minutes played on the squad.

 International career

+On September 3, 2020, he made his debut with the Spanish under-21 team in a friendly match for the President of Spain against the North Macedonia national team.
 Moncayola featured in all three of Spain's U-21 group stage fixtures at the European Championship in March 2021.
 He missed the knock-out stage of the tournament in May 2021 due to testing positive for COVID-19.

+In July 2021, he was called up to play in the Tokyo Olympics.
+In that tournament, he played four matches, coming on as a substitute.